Northamptonshire 2017Read more about Northamptonshire 2017

 Zoë Billingham, Her Majesty’s Inspector of Constabulary

-Read my assessment of Northamptonshire Police below, or watch the video.
+Read my assessment of Northamptonshire Police below.

 I am satisfied with some aspects of the performance of Northamptonshire Police in keeping people safe and reducing crime.
 The force has made commendable efforts to respond positively to our previous inspection findings, but still has more to do.